seven-1981/TodoApp/README.md

 ## Additional features

+* No duplicate Todos possible.
+Leading and trailing whitespaces are ignored.
 * Sorting of Todos in alphabetical order (default setting).
 * Sorting of Todos according to priority, if "Nach Priorität sortieren" is checked.
 Sorting of Todos of same priority in alphabetical order.
 * Local storage for Todos, input field text and checkboxes (no data loss after page refresh).